consistent-milk12/docs-md/README.md

 - Adds breadcrumb navigation at the top of each file (e.g., `crate / module / submodule`)
 - Supports both flat (`module.md`) and nested (`module/index.md`) output formats
 - Handles multi-crate workspaces with cross-crate linking
+- Properly renders `pub use` re-exports with their documentation
 - Shows cross-crate trait implementations (impls from dependencies appear on your types)
+- Filters common blanket impls (From, Into, Any, etc.) by default (`--include-blanket-impls` to show)
 - Generates mdBook-compatible `SUMMARY.md` files
-- Produces a `search_index.json` for client-side search
+- Produces a `search_index.json` for client-side search (only includes rendered items)
-- Respects visibility (public-only by default, `--include-private` available)
+- Respects visibility throughout—links, search index, and SUMMARY.md all honor `--include-private`

 **Example output:** The [`docs/`](docs/) directory in this repository contains generated documentation for this tool's own dependencies, demonstrating multi-crate output with cross-crate linking.